-Knowing how to stop excessive sweating is an important question for those afflicted with hyperhydrosis, which is the medical term for the problem of excessive sweating or perspiration.
+Knowing how to stop excessive sweating is an important question for those afflicted with hyperhydrosis, which is the scientific term for the problem of excessive sweating or perspiration.

 Typically, when people suffer from this problem, it will involve the palms, feet, face, or armpits.

 Some sweating is healthy and necessary because it's the body's normal way of releasing toxins.
 Excessive sweating, however, can be an uncomfortable and embarrassing problem.
 It may also indicate an underlying health issue.

 One typical cause of excess sweating is menopause.
 Emotional stress and extreme temperatures can also be a common cause of excess sweating.

 And, there are some who seem to inherit a nervous system that is prone to excess perspiration.
 Unfortunately, those who seem to have received these “sweat genes” will deal with the problem for life, depending on the circumstances at any given time.

 Excess perspiration can be difficult to address.
 Various antiperspirants are often the first line of defense.
 These usually contain aluminum salts which function by blocking the ducts of sweat glands.
 More extreme measures range from medications to botox to surgery.